Grace O'Flanagan

 Grace O'Flanagan (born 7 April 1989) is an Ireland women's field hockey international.
 She was a member of the Ireland team that played in the 2018 Women's Hockey World Cup final.
 In 2009 O'Flanagan also won an Irish Senior Cup final with UCD and in 2012–13 won a Women's Irish Hockey League/Irish Senior Cup double with Railway Union.
-O'Flanagan is also a qualified doctor and cancer survivor.
+O'Flanagan is also a qualified doctor.

 Early years and education

 Between 2001 and 2007 O'Flanagan attended Loreto College, Foxrock.
 Between 2007 and 2010 she attended University College Dublin where she gained a Bachelor of Commerce in Banking And Finance.
 Between 2010 and 2016 she attended the Royal College of Surgeons in Ireland and subsequently qualified as a doctor.
 While attending RCSI, O'Flanagan also played for the college's hockey team.

 Club career

 UCD

 Between 2007 and 2010 O'Flanagan played for UCD.
 In addition to playing as a goalkeeper for the first team she also served as club treasurer.
 In 2009 she kept goal for UCD as they defeated Pegasus 4–1 in the Irish Senior Cup final.